oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > The document is in status `final` but the EPSS `timestamp` is newer than the `date` of newest item in the `revision_history`.

-## 6.2 Optional Tests <a id='optional-tests'></a>
+## 6.2 Recommended Tests <a id='recommended-tests'></a>

-Optional tests SHOULD NOT fail at a valid CSAF document without a good reason.
+Recommended tests SHOULD NOT fail at a valid CSAF document without a good reason.
 Failing such a test does not make the CSAF document invalid.
 These tests may include information about features which are still supported but expected to be deprecated in a future version of CSAF.
 A program MUST handle a test failure as a warning.